AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/tagging-applications.md

 ---
-title: Building Tagging into an AEM Application
+title: Building Tagging into AEM Applications
 description: Programmatically work with tags or extending tags within a custom AEM application
 ---

-# Building Tagging into an AEM Application {#building-tagging-into-an-aem-application}
+# Building Tagging into AEM Applications {#building-tagging-into-aem-applications}

 For the purpose of programmatically working with tags or extending tags within a custom AEM application, this document describes use of the